 Last but not least, a failure to communicate adequately and on time will inevitably result in project failure.
 It is practically impossible to succeed if the team members don’t have adequate information and the reporting is not done well and on time.

 One of the great ways to you as a project manager can avoid the above-mentioned pitfalls is to employ the rule including four steps: plan, lead, communicate, manage.

 Planning is the most important part of managing a project!
-Planning includes identifying the stakeholders, developing the project plan, defining requirements and establishing communication with the team members.
+Planning includes identifying the stakeholders, analysing project risk, developing the project plan, defining requirements and establishing communication with the team members.
 Good planning will save the project from problems with poor scope definition, lack of structure and unrealistic milestones.

 A project manager is a leader and the quality of the leadership will reflect in the success of the project.
 As a project manager, be proactive in setting clear expectations for the team and establishing well-defined directions for their work.
 Do not be afraid to ask for assistance when needed and connect to the management for further support.
 At the same time, do not forget the importance of regular control and step in when the project takes on the wrong direction.